 Erysipelas, bacterial enteritis, leptospirosis, metritis, mastitis and bacterial pneumonia.

 Bacterial pneumonia, pasteurellosis, mastitis, metritis and joint ill.

+OXYVET 100 LP should be warmed to body temperature prior to administration.
 Administer by intramuscular or intravenous injection at the rate of 3 mL per 45 kg of body weight once daily for 2 to 3 days.
 Higher blood levels can be achieved following intravenous administration of this dosage.

 Bacterial enteritis (scours) in nursing pigs:

-Oxyvet 100 LP Caution
+Oxyvet 100 LP Cautions

 - Do not inject more than 20 mL of OXYVET 100 LP at one injection site.
 In lactating dairy cattle, no more than 10 mL should be injected intramuscularly at one injection site.